Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Position Graph abstraction

-Although the most simple version of our problem can be directly casted as the Token Reconfiguration, we emphasize that standard well studied token-based approaches do not trivially solve our problem because our target is to shuttle the ions into \emph{the global trap space} (not to shuttle them with respect to a fixed configuration or fixed trap).
-The shuttling problem, at any given time step, allows different final ion configurations to be considered due to the choice of which gates to execute and which traps to select.
-Therefore, it can be thought of as a generalization where the best final configuration also has to be found.
+Although the simplest version of our problem can be directly cast as the Token Reconfiguration, we emphasize that standard, well-studied token-based approaches do not trivially solve our problem because our target is to shuttle the ions into the global trap space \emph{where the final configuration is unknown}.

+The shuttling problem in full detail requires the ions to be shuttled so that all gates are executed while minimizing runtime.
+Therefore, at any given time step, the final ion configurations $S_{+}$ are decided due to the choice of which gates to execute and which traps to select that potentially minimize the runtime (this is similar to the objective of job scheduling, where we choose which job to send to which machine).
+Therefore, it can be thought of as a generalization with an inner loop using TRP to perform the shuttling to move the ions to the final configuration, whereas the outer loop decides the best final configuration for the inner loop based on the gate and architecture (job scheduling).

+For completeness, \emph{we derive the mixed-integer linear programming (MILP)} of the shuttling problem of the TI-QCCD architecture as in appendix \ref{sec:shuttling_MILP}.

+In a relaxed manner where $k \ll n$, our problem can also be framed as cooperative pathfinding (multi-agent pathfinding, MAPF) \cite{silver2005cooperative, standley2010finding, luna2011push}, which has also been well-studied.
 Besides configuration selection, deadlocks can happen during shuttling when the amount of space in executable zones is less than the number of ions to execute \cite{dally1987deadlock} or bottleneck the shuttling path \cite{luo2003real,silver2005cooperative}.
 To ensure deadlock-free motion in future work, one could consider deadlock-free routing algorithms in network-on-chip (NoC) systems and computer networks \cite{ebrahimi2017ebda, deorio2012reliable, anjan1995efficient, domke2011deadlock, ogras2006s, van2010graph} and deadlock avoidance in MAPF \cite{chan2022multi, wang2020walk,sharon2015conflict} by customizing and adapting those to the position graph.
 For example, based on Dally's theory \cite{dally1987deadlock}, we can try to break the cyclic dependency between traps (when ions compete for traps) to resolve the deadlock.
-This bridging is non-trivial as the constraints yielded by the shuttling problem are non-standard from the perspective of MAPF and NoCs and it is interesting to try adapting the well-known protocols to the shuttling problem through the abstraction of the position graph.
+This bridging is non-trivial as the constraints yielded by the shuttling problem are non-standard from the perspective of MAPF and NoCs, and it is interesting to try adapting the well-known protocols to the shuttling problem through the abstraction of the position graph.
+We note that in this study, we use a heuristic method to resolve these congestion and bottlenecks and leave the investigation of using more advanced methods for future work.